 California State Law requires that all non-students and others without official business in a school building or on the school grounds must register at the school office.
 This means that all visitors to the school, including parents, must report to the office and sign in.
 A visitor tag will be issued when you sign in permitting you to remain on school grounds.
 Although this requirement may be an inconvenience, it was designed to maintain the security and safety of all children while at school.

 All school volunteers must have a volunteer application and a current TB test on file.
 TB test results are considered current for 4 years.
 All volunteers must sign-in in the Volunteer book and get a volunteer badge.
 Please remember to sign out.
-Volunteer hours are recorded for an end of year tally.

 DOGS ON CAMPUS